-TOM MINICHIELLO, 62, joined the Company as Chief Financial Officer in August 2019.
+TOM MINICHIELLO, 63, joined the Company as Chief Financial Officer in August 2019.
 Prior to taking this position, Mr. Minichiello was Senior Vice President, Chief Financial Officer, Treasurer, and Secretary of Westell Technologies Inc., a supplier of communication network infrastructure and remote monitoring solutions.
-Previously, he was at Tellabs Inc., an optical networking equipment provider, where his positions included interim Chief Financial Officer, Vice President of Finance and Chief Accounting Officer, Vice President of Financial Operations, and Vice President of Finance for North America.
-Prior to Tellabs, Mr. Minichiello served in various leadership roles at Andrew Corporation (now CommScope Inc.), Phelps Dodge, Otis Elevator Company, and United Technologies Corporation.
+Previously, he was at Tellabs Inc. ("Tellabs"), an optical networking equipment provider, where his positions included Interim Chief Financial Officer, Vice President of Finance and Chief Accounting Officer, Vice President of Financial Operations, and Vice President of Finance for North America.
+Prior to Tellabs, Mr. Minichiello served in various leadership roles at Andrew Corporation (now CommScope Inc.), a manufacturer of hardware for communications networks, Phelps Dodge, Otis Elevator Company, and United Technologies Corporation.
 He began his career in the finance organization at Sterling Drug, Inc..
-Mr. Minichiello holds a Master of Business Administration in Entrepreneurship and Operations Management from DePaul University, a Master of Science in Accounting from the University of Hartford, and a Bachelor of Arts in Economics from Villanova University, and is a Certified Public Accountant.
+Mr. Minichiello holds an M.B.A. in Entrepreneurship and Operations Management from DePaul University, an M.S. in Accounting from the University of Hartford, and a B.A. in Economics from Villanova University, and is a Certified Public Accountant.